m0xpd/STRACHEY/README.md

 STRACHEY's Y signal is scaled to range between 0 and 5V and is provided for use as a general modulation source.

 Channel A is the main STRACHEY output.
-It produces an output (to be interpreted as a pitch 1V/8ve pitch CV signal) at the rate of the main signal clock.
+It produces an output (to be interpreted as a 1V/octave pitch CV signal) at the rate of the main signal clock.
 It is set to span a maximum of around six and a half octaves at a resolution of 51 quantisation steps per semitone (meaning there will be less than a 2 cent error in tuning over the system's range).